DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``rte_cryptodev_create_vdev``

-* cryptodev: the following function will be static in 17.11 and included by all crypto drivers, therefore, will not be public:

-  - ``rte_cryptodev_vdev_pmd_init``

 * librte_meter: The API will change to accommodate configuration profiles.
   Most of the API functions will have an additional opaque parameter.